Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering: Mass Ordering Knowledge

 \section{\textsc{Mass Ordering Knowledge}}

 This publication focuses on the global strategy to achieve the earliest and most robust MO determination scenario.
-MO has rich implications not only for the terrestrial oscillation experiments, to be discussed in this paper, but also from a fundamental theoretical, e.g. see review~\cite{King:2003jb}, an astrophysical, e.g. see review~\cite{Dighe:1999bi}, and a cosmological, e.g. see review~\cite{Hannestad:2016fog}, points of view.
-Preliminary knowledge from global data~\cite{PDG2020,Esteban:2018azc,deSalas:2020pgw,Capozzi:2018ubv} implies a few $\sigma$ hints on both MO and \dCP, where the latest results were reported at \emph{Neutrino 2020 Conference}~\cite{Ref_Nu2020}.
-According to latest NuFit5.0~\cite{NuFit5.0} global data analysis, \NMOs\ is favoured up to 2.7$\sigma$.
+MO has rich implications not only for the terrestrial oscillation experiments, to be discussed in this paper, but also for non-oscillation experiments like search for neutrinoless double beta decay (e.g., review~\cite{Dolinski:2019nrj}) or from more broad aspects, from a fundamental theoretical (e.g., review~\cite{King:2003jb}), an astrophysical (e.g., review~\cite{Dighe:1999bi}), and cosmological (e.g., review~\cite{Hannestad:2016fog}) points of view.
+Present knowledge from global data~\cite{PDG2020,Esteban:2018azc,deSalas:2020pgw,Capozzi:2018ubv} implies a few $\sigma$ hints on both MO and \dCP, where the latest results were reported at \emph{Neutrino 2020 Conference}~\cite{Ref_Nu2020}.
+According to the latest NuFit5.0~\cite{NuFit5.0} global data analysis, \NMOs\ is favoured up to 2.7$\sigma$.
 However, this preference remains fragile, as it will be explained later on.

-Experimentally, MO can be addressed via three very different techniques (see e.g.~\cite{Blennow:2013oma} for earlier work): a) medium baseline reactor experiment (i.e. JUNO) b) long baseline neutrino beams (labelled here \Bs) and c) atmospheric neutrino based experiments. \Bs\ and atmospheric rely heavily on \emph{matter effects}~\cite{Mikheev:1986gs,Wolfenstein:1977ue} as neutrinos traverse the Earth over long enough baselines.
-Anti-neutrinos exhibit the opposite effect since the planet is made of matter (not anti-matter).
-Instead, JUNO is the only experiment able to resolve MO via \emph{vacuum} dominant\footnote{JUNO has a minor matter effect impact, mainly on the \dmN\ oscillation while tiny on MO sensitive \Dm\ oscillation~\cite{Li:2016txk}.} oscillations, thus holding a unique insight and role in the MO world strategy.
-This implies complementarity and possible synergies among the different techniques.
-The scenario for possible discrepancies is not negligible since the experimental setups and observables are not fully redundant.
-Indeed, new physics may manifest as differences in the binary outcome of, at least, two well resolved MO measurements.
+Experimentally, MO can be addressed via three very different techniques (e.g.,~\cite{Blennow:2013oma} for earlier work): a) medium baseline reactor experiment~\cite{Petcov:2001sy} (i.e., JUNO) b) long-baseline neutrino beams (labeled here \Bs) and c) atmospheric neutrino based experiments.
+MO determination by \Bs\ and atmospheric neutrinos relies on \emph{matter effects}~\cite{Mikheev:1986gs,Wolfenstein:1977ue} as neutrinos traverse the Earth over long enough baselines.
+Since Earth is made of matter, and not of anti-matter, the effect of elastic forward scattering for electron anti-neutrinos and neutrinos depends on the sign of \Dm.
+Instead, JUNO~\cite{An:2015jdp} is currently the only experiment able to resolve MO via dominant \emph{vacuum} oscillations \footnote{JUNO has a minor matter effect impact, mainly on the \dmN\ oscillation while tiny on MO sensitive \Dm\ oscillation~\cite{Li:2016txk}.}, thus holding a unique insight and capability in the MO world strategy.